Before you can use T9-1-1:

 - Unlock the cell phone keypad if it is locked.
 Some cell phones do not allow receiving and/or sending text messages if the keypad is locked, even though they allow a user to dial 9-1-1.
 “Unlocking” means entering your personal password or pressing an unlock button on the phone.

-- Dial 9-1-1 on your cell phone to place an emergency voice call.
+- Dial 9-1-1 on your cell phone, and press CALL/SEND to place an emergency voice call.

 - Monitor the cell phone display to ensure that the call is connected.
 Shortly after the call is connected, you should receive an initial text message from a 9-1-1 call centre.